5.2. Exporting Data via S3¶

-Make sure a network interface with an S3 (private) role is selected in the drop-down list.
-The corresponding interfaces with S3 public roles will be selected automatically.
+Make sure the correct network interface is selected in the corresponding drop-down list.

-If necessary, click the cogwheel icon and, on the Network Configuration screen, configure S3 roles.
+If necessary, click the cogwheel icon and configure node’s network interfaces on the Network Configuration screen.

-You can later change the redundancy mode on the S3 > Settings panel.
+You can change the redundancy mode later on the S3 > OVERVIEW > Settings panel.
+Click Proceed.

 Specify the external (publicly resolvable) DNS name for the S3 endpoint that will be used by the end users to access the object storage.
 For example,

-Configure your DNS server according to the example suggested in the management panel.
+Configure your DNS server according to the example suggested in the admin panel.

 From the drop-down list, select an S3 endpoint protocol: HTTP, HTTPS or both.

 It is recommended to use only HTTPS for production deployments.

 If you have selected HTTPS, do one of the following: